mit-ll/spacegym-kspdg/README.md

 # ESC > Quit to Main Menu > Exit to Main Menu > Play Missions > 20220516_PursuitEvade > Continue
 pytest tests/ksp_ingame_tests/test_pursuit_v20220516.py
 ```
-5. You should see the KSP game reset and focus on a vehicle that then performs several oreintation and propulsive maneuvers.
+5. You should see the KSP game reset and focus on a vehicle that then performs several orientation and propulsive maneuvers.
 The pytest command should then indicate the number of passed tests.

 > :warning: **Troubleshooting**